 Members of the public may make electronic or digital recordings of meetings which are open to the public.
-Any recording of meetings must be notified to the Chairperson at the commencement of the meeting to ensure that the recording does not distract the meeting from fulfilling its business.
+Any recording of meetings should be notified to the chairperson at the commencement of the meeting to ensure that the recording does not distract the meeting from fulfilling its business.

-Where circumstances require the Chairperson may stop the recording for a period of time.
+Where circumstances require, the chairperson may direct the recording to stop for a period of time.